-While everyone’s idea of a romantic hotel break is different, I think it’s fair to assume there are some things which you have to expect: sumptuous, immaculate bedrooms, a top restaurant serving great food, gorgeous grounds for a romantic pre-dinner stroll and a cosy bar for that evening nightcap.
-On your own personal top ten romantic hotels list you might also want to add a luxury spa, roaring fires in every room, a bathtub in the bedroom – see my own thoughts on that here – and added treats such as live music, jacuzzis, and even – if things go really well – a wedding chapel.
-Not all hotel can supply everything but here is my own list of top ten romantic hotels for Valentine’s Day – to be enjoyed for the rest of the year as well!
+While everyone’s idea of a romantic getaway weekend is different, I think it’s fair to assume there are some things which you have to expect: gorgeous bedrooms, a top restaurant serving great food, spectacular gardens for a romantic pre-dinner stroll and a cosy bar for that evening nightcap.
+On your own personal best romantic hotels list you might also want to add a luxury spa, roaring fires in every room, a bathtub in the bedroom – see my own thoughts on that here – and added treats such as live music, jacuzzis, and even – if things go really well – a wedding chapel.
+Not all hotel can supply everything but here is my own list of romantic hotels in the UK for Valentine’s Day – to be enjoyed for the rest of the year as well!
 Let me know your suggestions for a romantic break in the comments below.

 What could be more romantic than spending the night in a castle?
 Reached via winding Devonshire country lanes, the vast Bovey Castle hotel – it has 60 bedrooms and suites, 22 self-contained cottages and is set in 275 acres of rolling Dartmoor countryside – Bovey Castle could be intimidating but thanks to the welcoming staff and beautiful interiors, a stay here is gloriously friendly and relaxing.
 The rooms are vast – we stayed in Room 50, a corner suite with a huge lounge, large bedroom and bathroom with a freestanding tub.
 With plush furnishings, epic views, a decanter of sloe gin and an ice bucket of Champagne, we could have happily spent the whole stay in our room but would have missed out on two excellent restaurants, the spa and lots of activities including archery, shooting and falconry.